 - Work has begun on compiling data from the 26 departments across campus to build a Geneseo Atlas that will assist offices in directing students to the correct resource when they encounter an obstacle.

-- Work has begun on bringing the GPS (Geneseo Points of Service) Guides to the forefront so that students may request a guide when needing assistance.
+- Work has begun on bringing the Geneseo Points of Support (GPS) more to the forefront so that students may request a guide when needing assistance.